marcozanotti/website/content/about.md

 effectively work and manage a **Unix RStudio Server**, which I was also responsible for.

-Meanwhile, I performed **opinion mining** analyses through supervised and unsupervised machine learning methods.
+During the years, I performed **opinion mining** analyses through supervised and unsupervised machine learning methods.
 In particular, I managed the company's text analysis platform.
-Now, I am the **supervisor of the front-end and back-end activities** on the same platform, and I **coordinate statistical R&D activities** to improve the platform solutions.
+Then, I was the **supervisor of the front-end and back-end activities** on the same platform.
+Now, I am the **coordinator of R&D activities** to improve both customer and platform solutions.

 Finally, throughout all my working experience I was responsible for the development of **time series forecasting** models, both for internal and